-This Place Type change will add new residential development to the recommended areas. which advances Goal 3 by increasing access to housing choices (including number and types of residential units) where they previously did not exist.
+This Place Type change delineates where manufacturing sites encroach on established neighborhoods, and advances Goal 3 by increasing access to housing choices (including number and types of residential units) where they were not previously permitted.
 While an increase in the number and type of residential units will not quarantee an increase in affordable or workforce units, an increase in the overall housing supply does help manage housing costs in the local market.